 So the next step was to find out when they were going to “test” out their technology next and see if I could follow.
 The guys were really nice and I made a friday night out of it.
 Along with my story, which came out a little later than I’d hoped, they filmed the outing and put it up in their website.
 If you watch the intro really close you’ll see me twice.
 The first time you only see the back of my beanie.
 But in the second shot you see me walking, straight on, with a pen in my mouth (I was taking notes throughout the whole thing, and my mouth often becomes my pen-holder).

 The actual text for the story was written the day after the event, but then I had to wait 2-3 days to get some short answers on quick questions from the two main characters in my story.
 Then I turned it into Wired.
 Like I said, it came out a little later than I would have liked, but what’s a freelance writer to do.
 Point is, I have basically been working on this piece for over a month.
 I’m just glad that the story didn’t get killed.
 There was a brief moment where I was convinced it was going to be killed.
-Luckily, the first person aspect of the story was its saving grace — it added a little bit of coverage that123938185_b414888655
+Luckily, the first person aspect of the story was its saving grace — it added a little bit of coverage that

 nobody else did.